perseas/Pyrseas/docs/dbaugment.rst

 Name
 ----

-dbaugment -- Augment a PostgreSQL database in predefined ways
+dbaugment -- Augment a Postgres database in predefined ways

 Synopsys
 --------